austin-millan/proxychains-config-generator/README.md

-# proxychains-conf-generator
+# proxychains-config-generator

-A tool to generate configurations for the proxychains tool.
+A tool to generate configurations for the [proxychains](https://github.com/haad/proxychains) tool.

 ## Usage